uuidjs/uuid/README.md

 There is experimental native ESM support for [the browser](./examples/browser-esmodules/) but it should not be considered ready for production use and may change or disappear in future releases.

-To run the examples you must first build a dist package of this library in the module root:
+To run the examples you must first create a dist build of this library in the module root:

 ```
-npm run package
+npm run build
 ```

 ## API